Introduction: The Quality Gap Nobody Talks About

 It’s not just video: even on high-res displays, tablets, and PCs, lacking proper DRM can mean stereo audio only, even if the stream supports immersive soundtracks.

-• HBO Max: Browsers limited to 1080p; apps or streaming boxes can access higher-tier HDR video and EAC3/Atmos audio.
+• Max (formerly HBO Max): Browsers limited to 1080p; apps or streaming boxes can access higher-tier HDR video and EAC3/Atmos audio.

 e) Subjects for Download Tools

 Download tools like StreamFab operate within these DRM boundaries.
 The highest available quality is what the DRM tier of the current environment permits.
-Sometimes, credentials/tokens from a higher-trust session (app/device) can unlock more, but DRM rules are always the ultimate gatekeeper.
+Sometimes, credentials/tokens from a higher-trust session (app/device) are simply used by the service to confirm a higher quality tier, and DRM rules are still the ultimate gatekeeper.

 Why Do Streaming Providers Employ Such Restrictions?